philbowles/h4plugins/docs/faq.md

 There are two routes:

-1. By being a nice friendly, helpful beta tester, or a subscriber to my Youtube channel (once it gets going) or a [Patreon supporter](https://patreon.com/esparto) who agrees that it will be used purely for personal use and not deployed commercially for gain.
+1. By being a helpful beta tester, or a subscriber to my Youtube channel (once it gets going) or a [Patreon supporter](https://patreon.com/esparto) who agrees that it will be used purely for personal use and not deployed commercially for gain.

 2. By contacting me to discuss a formal support contract.
 It's only going to be "a cup of coffee" type thing...I'm not doing this to make money, I'm doing it to prevent the abuse of my good nature by unscrupulous and/or rude people.
-If *you* are making money out of *my* work, I feel I should be getting at least *something* in return - Politeness and trust are always a good start.

-For background: This is not a decision I have taken lightly.
-Technically, it took a *huge* amount of redesign and testing to de-couple AP mode from the rest of the project into one single file that a) breaks nothing when absent and b) "just works" when present.

-Morally, it was *not* done for some fanciful fear of being taken avantage of, but from *actual experience* of getting "grief" and yes, even rudeness, from people deploying earlier versions for commercial gain.
-The equation did not balance for me: You use *my* work, *my* efforts to make money, you offer me nothing in return - not even thanks - yet *still* you feel you have the right to hound *me* for *free* support?
-It doesn't feel right somehow, does it?

-I found it hard to devote my own free time to people raising issues including phrases such as "one of my clients..." or "my users don't like having to..." or "yes, but I have my customers to think of...".
-I always wanted to reply "Then use a commercial product and pay the going rate for modifications and support".
+If *you* are making money out of *my* work, I feel I should be getting at least *something* in return.
+I find it hard to devote my own free time to people raising issues including phrases such as "one of my clients..." or "my users don't like having to..." or "yes, but I have my customers to think of...".

 ---